YOUR NJ CONTRACT CHECKLIST

 Recite what the economic and/or legal consequences will be to either party should there be a breach of the contract.

-Once a valid contract has been made in New Jersey, often times there is not much an attorney can do, unless he/she has the opportunity to anticipate and prepare for potential issues in the draft document, and before both parties to the contract sign it.
+Once a valid contract has been made in New Jersey, often there is not much an attorney can do, unless he/she can anticipate and prepare for potential issues in the draft document, and before both parties to the contract sign it.

 Now That You Have a General Understanding of Contracts You Need to Know the Following: